HeatMarie/weatherDashboard/README.md

 Through this assignment I realized that arrays are not the pure evil sent to destroy my life like I believed earlier.
 It took us time to get along, and we still fight constantly, but we have developed a type of love hate relationship that will continue for years to come.

-The future of this app, will come with a cleaner IU, descriptions, and weather alerts.
+The future of this app, will come with a cleaner IU, weather descriptions, and weather alerts.
 I mean, why not implement all the API has to offer.

 ## Technologies Used
 - JavaScript